-The C2C CC project interacts so to speak with the Danish society - a society where all prerequisites are available.
-Denmark has a high knowledge level, a well-functioning administration - locally, regionally and nationally - educational programmes and research environments, an efficient business sector and several possibilities for financing of initiatives.
+The project interacts with the Danish society.
+All prerequisites are present - a generally high knowledge level, a well-functioning administration (locally, regionally and nationally), education and research, an efficient business life and a number of possibilities to finance the overall effort.